 Storing + Freezing + Make-Ahead

 - How Long Can You Keep This In The Fridge?
-Italian chicken soup recipe can sit your fridge in an airtight container for up to three to four days.
+Italian chicken soup recipe can sit in your fridge in an airtight container for up to three to four days.

 - Can You Freeze This?
 Yes!
 Be warned that pasta will lose its integrity in the freezer.
-If you can’t stand mushy pasta but you plan on freezing this soup, leave out the pasta until you’re ready to eat it.
+If you can’t stand mushy pasta but plan on freezing this soup, leave out the pasta until you’re ready to eat it.
 Otherwise, you can store this Italian chicken soup recipe in the freezer for up to 4-6 months.

-- Make Ahead Tips: One of my favorite meal-prep tips is to pre-dice all of my veggies for the week, then store them in containers in the fridge.
+- Make-Ahead Tips: One of my favorite meal-prep tips is to pre-dice all of my veggies for the week, then store them in containers in the fridge.
 Most veggies will last for up to seven days (though I’ve found mushrooms have a shorter shelf life).

 - If you’re really pressed for time, I love using shredded rotisserie chicken in this dish.
 It gives it such a depth of flavor and is so easy to pull together!

-More Chicken Soup Recipes You’ll Love!
+More Soup Recipes You’ll Love

 Italian Chicken Soup